 Ruiying Ding, Ph.D., CCC-SLP

 Dr. Ding joined the Elmhurst College faculty during the fall of 2012.
-Prior to coming to Elmhurst College, she worked as an associate professor at the University of Wisconsin-Whitewater and as a speech-language pathologist in hospital, rehabilitation center, outpatient clinic and long-term care facilities.
+Prior to coming to Elmhurst College, she worked as an associate professor at University of Wisconsin-Whitewater and as a speech-language pathologist in hospital, rehabilitation center, outpatient clinic, and long term care facilities.
 She teaches courses in dysphagia, voice disorders, Survey of CSD in Medical Settings and neurology.
 Her current research interests include swallow physiology changes in normal elderly and patient populations, and speech and language practice in multicultural and multilingual populations.

-Brenda Gorman, Ph.D, CCC-SLP
+Brenda K. Gorman, Ph.D., CCC-SLP

-B.A., University of Wisconsin-Madison in Latin American Studies; M.A. & Ph.D., University of Texas at Austin in Communication Sciences and Disorders, Certificate of Clinical Competence, Speech-Language Pathology
+B.A., University of Wisconsin-Madison in Latin American Studies; M.A. and Ph.D., University of Texas at Austin in Communication Sciences and Disorders, Certificate of Clinical Competence, Speech-Language Pathology

 Gerard (Trace) Poll, Ph.D., CCC-SLP